julianjohannesen/first-mern/docs/2-set-up-express.md

 # Step 2 - Set up the Express Server

-Now run:
+The next step is to install Express, a minimal web framework built on top of Node.js.
+Express plays much the same role in the JavaScript ecosystem that Django does in Python, Rails does in Ruby, or Laravel does in PHP.

 ```
  npm i express
 ```

-This will install the Express library.
 You’ll see some more information printed to your screen.

 Next, create a new file at the top level and name it server.js.
 This file should appear at the same level as package.json and README.md.